Consult Super-Specialist Doctors at CARE Hospitals

 After this, the team of surgeons starts rejoining the sternum and sews it collectively using small wires.
 Sutures and surgical staples are used for closing the incision.

 Once this surgery is accomplished successfully, the patient remains in the hospital under the doctor's supervision for a week or more.
-After that, he is advised with rest and medications for a specific duration with regular follow-up visits.
+After that, he is advised to rest and medications for a specific duration with regular follow-up visits.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly